chauhan971/Nginx-Installation/README.md

 cd /var/www/html
 ``
 <p>
-  After moving to the website root try ` ls  ` command to check for the .html file present in it If you donot have index.html file no worry just create a file file </p>
+  After moving to the website root try " ls " command to check for the index.html file present in it If you donot have index.html file no worry just create a file file </p>

+ <h2> Creating Index.html </h2>
+ ``

+ sudo nano index.html
+ ``